 Frequently Asked Questions

-Q: How would you sum up the scope of practice for a Death Doula?
+Q: What is the scope of practice for a Death Doula?

-A: Specifically your scope of practice is to provide emotional, practical and "spiritual" support in the preparation and subsequent experience of the dying of each individual you serve.
-The word 'doula', when you correlate to the work of a birthing doula, really does bring to light the fullness of the role.
+A: Specifically the scope of practice of a Death Doula is to provide emotional, practical and "spiritual" support in the preparation and subsequent experience of the dying of each individual they serve.
+The word 'doula', when correlated to the work of a birthing doula, really does bring to light the fullness of the role.
 Just as the female body naturally knows how to give birth, our bodies know how to naturally die.
 Therefore the role of the Death Doula is to support the process for the person dying and those in their presence.
-Death is a noble and honourable privilege to bare witness to, and makes this an incredible journey for you and those you will ultimately be able to serve.
+Death is a noble and honourable privilege to bare witness to, and this work is often an incredible journey for Death Doulas and those they will ultimately be able to serve.

 Q: Why did Home Hospice Association create its own Death Doula Training Program?

 A: After attempting to bring an American training to our country, we realized that the future of the Death Doula movement and the role Death Doulas play in Home Hospice Association needed to be our number one priority.
-Therefore, we undertook the effort to create our own training and certification program that allowed us to proudly stand behind and support its graduates.
+Therefore, we created our own training and certification program that allowed us to proudly stand behind and support its graduates.